stijn-dejongh/lovecraft_public_domain/raw_converts/shh.md

 that planets tell planets alone in the night.
-When tales fly thick in the grottoes of tritons, and conches in seaweed cities blow wild tunes learned from the Elder Ones, then great eager mists flock to heaven laden with lore, and oceanward eyes on the rocks see only a mystic whiteness, as if the cliff&rsquo;s rim were the rim of all earth, and the solemn bells of buoys tolled free in the aether of faery.
+When tales fly thick in the grottoes of tritons, and conches in seaweed cities blow wild tunes learned from the Elder Ones, then great eager mists flock to heaven laden with lore, and oceanward eyes on the rocks see only a mystic whiteness, as if the cliff's rim were the rim of all earth, and the solemn bells of buoys tolled free in the aether of faery.

   Now north of archaic Kingsport the crags climb lofty and curious, terrace on terrace, till the northernmost hangs in the sky like a grey frozen wind-cloud.
-Alone it is, a bleak point jutting in limitless space, for there the coast turns sharp where the great Miskatonic pours out of the plains past Arkham, bringing woodland legends and little quaint memories of New England&rsquo;s hills.
-The sea-folk in Kingsport look up at that cliff as other sea-folk look up at the pole-star, and time the night&rsquo;s watches by the way it hides or shews the Great Bear, Cassiopeia, and the Dragon.
+Alone it is, a bleak point jutting in limitless space, for there the coast turns sharp where the great Miskatonic pours out of the plains past Arkham, bringing woodland legends and little quaint memories of New England's hills.
+The sea-folk in Kingsport look up at that cliff as other sea-folk look up at the pole-star, and time the night's watches by the way it hides or shews the Great Bear, Cassiopeia, and the Dragon.
 Among them it is one with the firmament, and truly, it is hidden from them when the mist hides the stars or the sun.
 Some of the cliffs they love, as that whose grotesque profile they call Father Neptune, or that whose pillared steps they